-This Healthy Sausage Kale Soup with Sweet Potatoes is a cozy fall soup made in the slow cooker (Crockpot).
-This Paleo Sausage Kale Soup is a great make-ahead dinner recipe that only takes 15 minutes of hands-on preparation!
+This Sausage Kale Soup Recipe is a cozy fall soup made in the slow cooker.
+This Sausage Kale Soup is a delicious make-ahead crockpot dinner recipe that only takes 15 minutes of hands-on preparation!
+It's paleo-friendly & gluten-free!

 If they'll eat a recipe that has SO many veggies without batting an eye, then you know we have a winner!